Instagram-Worthy Architecture in St. Augustine

 Although the city’s building code has restricted the extent of new projects, St. Augustine is still a haven for diverse exterior designs and unique innovations in building.
 In contrast to suppressing the city's growth, the city's codes preserve the periods of architecture that dot the region and make St. Augustine what it is today.
 With revolutionary engineering feats that mark architectural history like the imposing Castillo de San Marcos and Ponce de Leon Hotel (now Flagler College) St. Augustine can impress anyone with an appetite for fine structural design.

 Whether you’re an expert in the field or you just want to impress your friends on vacation, we’ll walk you through some of St. Augustine, Florida’s finest architectural styles and some of the buildings that define them.
-This simple guide takes into account the descriptions used by the Architecture Guidelines for Historical Preservation used by the city, but it also incorporates the perspectives of individuals.

 Before We Begin